Welcome Letter

 information, calendars, and coupons.

-done with your visit for use by our next guests.
+you are done with your visit for use by our next guests.

 We have a hose next to the front porch so you can wash off sandy feet (and other body parts) before going in.
+If you use the hose,

-Trash can needs to be moved about 3 yards away from the house on Sunday night.
+Trash can needs to be moved about 3 yards away from the house on Monday night.

 in the townhouse when you finish your vacation.

-leave as it will be discarded.
-Also, please do not adjust the temperature settings.
+Please do not leave food in the refrigerator or freezer when you leave as it will be discarded.
+Also, please do not adjust the

 There are condiments in the cabinets you can use as needed and add to if you don’t want to take something home.
 You may want